Is Participating in a Bridal Fair Worth the Cost?

 PS - we offered a door prize that everyone entered and a bigger item for those that register today!!

-4. How can I make the most out of my participation in a bridal fair?
+How can I maximize my return on investment at a bridal fair?

 Similar Pampered Chef Threads